PX4/PX4-user_guide/en/flight_modes/follow_me.md

 Therefore using MAVSDK for a Follow Me isn't covered here for now.

 ## Configuration
+### Altitude Control Mode
+To make Follow Me simple, the default [altitude mode](#FLW_TGT_ALT_M), 2D tracking, keeps drone's altitude constant unless user adjusts them via parameter or RC stick input.
+This means that if you are going up on a hill, drone wouldn't know about this and would assume that you are at a constant altitude.

+The 2D + Terrain mode can compensate for the terrain's altitude change using a distance sensor.
+However if your drone doesn't have the distance sensor, it would behave exactly the same as 2D tracking mode.
+However this can make drone very jumpy as distance sensors aren't always accurate.
+Also since it's assuming that the ground under the drone is at the same level as you (the target), if the field isn't flat enough it can lead to drone flying at the wrong altitude.

+The 3D tracking mode will take your GPS altitude into account, therefore adapting to the altitude changes, e.g. You walking up hill.
+BUT as mentioned above in the beginning, due to the bug in QGC, using this mode without checking the altitude output of the ground station can lead to a faulty altitude being sent to the drone, making it think that you are either high up in the sky or deep underneath the earth.

+The drone would likely not crash into the ground due to the built in minimum safety altitude limit (1 meter), but it may fly high up into the sky.
+If the drone's altitude is way off, assume that the ground station's altitude output is wrong and use 2D tracking.

+### Parameters
 :::warning
 Do not set the **Altitude mode ([FLW_TGT_ALT_M](#FLW_TGT_ALT_M)**) to `3D Tracking`!
 The MAVLink [FOLLOW_TARGET](https://mavlink.io/en/messages/common.html#FOLLOW_TARGET) message definition requires the Altitude above Mean Sea Level (AMSL) for the target altitude.
 Testing of QGC on Android phone however showed that it's reporting Altitude above Ellipsoid (which can differ as much as 200 meters!), which is a bug in QGC right now.